Top Green Party figures break ranks to back Hazel Chu’s Seanad hopes

 “I believe her own party should have given her the opportunity to run as a woman and a woman from an ethnic minority group.
 If I was a woman from an ethnic minority and my party [were] not giving me the opportunity to go, I would appreciate other women supporting me,” said Ms Flynn.

-In statement, the Green Party said: “The Green Party’s executive committee decided against holding a selection convention to nominate an official Green candidate.
+In statement, the Green Party said: “The Green Party’s Executive Committee decided against holding a selection convention to nominate a Green candidate.
 The party has not endorsed a candidate in this election.
-Cllr Chu is not contesting the election as a Green Party candidate.”
+Cllr.
+Chu is not contesting the election as a Green Party candidate.”